-Based on 2018 FIA data, the estimated average net annual growth of balsam fir growing stock is 252,179 cords.
-The estimated average annual mortality of balsam fir growing stock is 343,388 cords.
+Based on 2019 FIA data, the estimated average net annual growth of balsam fir growing stock is 239,495 cords.
+The estimated average annual mortality of balsam fir growing stock is 357,334 cords.

 Balsam fir industrial use is similar to that of spruce.
 Industry uses it to make high quality paper prized for excellent fiber qualities.
 Some is also used by the sawmill industry, mostly in making studs but also in small quantities for other types of lumber.
-Some fir is also used in making oriented strand board (OSB).